Data Governance, Data Stewardship, Governance Framework, Data Ownership, Roles

 Manage relationships with data stewards and owners

 For organizations managing streaming data platforms, the DGO must understand real-time data challenges, including event schema management, data lineage in stream processing, and access control for streaming topics.
-Governance platforms help DGOs visualize and manage Apache Kafka environments, providing centralized governance capabilities for streaming data.
+Modern governance platforms help DGOs visualize and manage streaming environments with tools like:

 Data Owners